san650/ember-cli-page-object/guides/quickstart.md

 The generator created a file inside the directory `/tests/pages`.
 Using this directory allows us to more easily distinguish pages from components, which are located under `/tests/pages/components/`.

-A generated page output looks like the following:
+The generated page object looks like the following:

 ```js
 // my-app/tests/pages/my-page.js